King James Gate

 The architect of the King James Gate is considered to be among the most important figures in military architecture and engineering in 17th-century England.
 He was born in 1620, the son of a military supply master.
 He served as a soldier under Frederick Henry, Prince of Orange, and came to England with Prince Rupert to fight for Charles I in the English Civil War.

 He prepared military fortifications for Charles, notably the castle and defences of Liverpool.
-He left England after Charles was defeated in the Civil War, but returned to serve Charles II as engineer in chief of all royal castles and fortifications in England and Wales under Charles II when the monarchy was restored.
+He left England after Charles was defeated in the Civil War, but returned to serve Charles II as the engineer-in-chief of all royal castles and fortifications in England and Wales under Charles II when the monarchy was restored.

 He planned the defences of Portsmouth, Plymouth, Harwich, and Dublin, as well as fortifications like Tilbury Fort in Essex.
 De Gomme died in London in 1685 and was buried in the chapel of the Tower of London.